It’s prime pumpkin patch time, people! Here are five of the best North Dakota pumpkin patches and corn mazes to get your fall fix.

 Bismarck: Papa’s Pumpkin Patch

-The Travel Channel named this place one of the Top 10 Pumpkin Patches in the nation and everyone I know that’s been there says it’s worth a stop.
+This isn’t just one of the best North Dakota pumpkin patches — it’s one of the Top 10 Pumpkin Patches in the nation according to the Travel Channel, so it’s certainly worth a stop.
 The super photogenic grounds hold dozens of pretty little tableaus for family portraits and selfies and you can pick out white or orange pumpkins (as well as squash, gourds and decorative corn).
 But the activities are what really set the place apart.